-Briefly describe your path as an entrepreneur since you started the faculty.
+Briefly describe your path as an entrepreneur since you started the university.
 What did you do in these almost 3/4 years?

 My entrepreneurial journey started with a huge failure.
 I’ve spent my first year at EA trying to launch a business idea which aimed to bring healthy food in public schools using vending machines.
 What I didn’t acknowledge at that time was that the food business is tough, especially if you’re trying to handle all elements of the experience, like sourcing the food, cooking the food and delivering it.
 It was too much to handle at that point, so after 1 year of trying to execute the idea, I was not able to sell even 1 sandwich.
 No question, I was disappointed that the business idea did not work out, but I’ve learned a lot of things related to the operational side of the food delivery business and after some time for personal reflection, I was off to the next venture.

 Difrnt.
 A full stack digital agency started at the end of year 2 with my colleague & business partner Horia, which has been growing exponentially over the last 3 years.

 What milestones have you reached in the last 3/4 years?
 Please describe each of them individually and include relevant numbers.

 Grew the digital agency business from 30k to 300k EUR in sales/year.